- Clear away brain fog

 Contraindications: Do not practice Bhastrika if you are pregnant or have uncontrolled hypertension, epilepsy/seizures, panic disorder, hernia, gastric ulcer, glaucoma, or vertigo.
 Use caution if there is an underlying lung disease.

-A regular daily practice of deep breathing is one of the best tools for improving your health and well-being.
-Performing one of these breath techniques twice daily for only three to five minutes can produce long-term benefits.
+Performing one of these breath techniques for only five minutes twice daily can produce long-term benefits.
 You can also use them any time you are feeling stressed or notice that your breathing has become constricted.
 By training your body with a regular practice of deep breathing, you will begin to breathe more effectively even without concentrating on it.
+You can practice anytime and anywhere; you literally have the power to change your life within you through the power of the breath.